candela9999/Advanced_modelling/README.md

 # Advanced_modelling
-Exploring classification and regression models to predict student academic outcomes and first-year grades based on socioeconomic and institutional data.
+This project aims to explore two key areas of predictive modeling: classification and advanced regression, applied to student academic performance.
+In the classification section our goal is to predict the academic status (graduate, dropout, or enrolled) of students based on various socioeconomic, academic, and institutional factors.
+This could be helpful to identify early indicators of student success or risk of dropout.
+On its part, the regression analysis will focus on predicting the average grade of students during their first year of university, using the information available in our dataset.